bennettnorth/COMP580/Report.md

 Welcome to our COMP 580 Project - Mathy Bird.

-This game is a version of flappy bird that has been modified so the bird flaps through the pipes by giving the correct answer to simple math questions.
+This game is a version of Flappy Bird that has been modified so the bird flaps through the pipes by giving the correct answer to simple math questions.
+Users advance and accrue points by selecting the right answer to the given math question before the bird passes through the selected number of pipes.

-We constructed this game so it can be played by people with motor impairments.
+We constructed this game with the intention of making Flappy Bird accessible for people with motor impairments.

-The game is simple: Select the right answer to the math question before the bird passes through the selected number of pipes.
-Technologies

-The game is based off the popular tutorial filmed by Coding Challenge #31: Flappy Bird
+The game is based on the popular tutorial filmed by [Coding Challenge #31: Flappy Bird](https://www.youtube.com/watch?v=cXgA1d_E-jY), and our game, specifically, is adapted from [The Coding Train's Flappy Bird Clone](https://github.com/CodingTrain/Flappy-Bird-Clone).
+We did all of our programming in JavaScript, using Visual Studio Code.

-Libraries Used
+**Libraries Used:**
+Mathy Bird makes use of jQuery and p5.js JavaScript libraries.

 jQuery is a JavaScript library designed to simplify HTML DOM tree traversal and manipulation, as well as event handling, CSS animation, and Ajax.
-It is free, open-source software using the permissive MIT License.
+It is free, open-source software, and available [here](https://jquery.com/).

-p5.js is a JavaScript library for creative coding, with a focus on making coding accessible and inclusive for artists, designers, educators, beginners, and anyone else! p5.js is free and open-source because software, and the tools to learn it, should be accessible to everyone.
+p5.js is a JavaScript library for creative coding, with a focus on making coding accessible and inclusive for artists, designers, educators, and beginners.
+It is free, open-source, and available [here](https://p5js.org/download/).

-How to Build and Deploy it
+**How to Build and Deploy it:**
-Follow the link here: https://bennettnorth.github.io/

-Problems Encountered
+-Follow this link to the source code for our game: https://github.com/CodingTrain/Flappy-Bird-Clone -Follow this link to the tutorial on which our game is loosely based: https://www.youtube.com/watch?v=cXgA1d_E-jY -Follow this link to deploy our game: https://bennettnorth.github.io/

+**Problems Encountered:**
-We had to learn somethings about p5.js, but it was pretty intuitive once we got things rolling Figuring out how we were going to make the bird fly on its own We had to simplify the game by keeping the pipes at a constant height Wanted to do different types of math questions and couldn’t find a database of premade questions, so we had to generate our own
+Our first obstacle about p5.js, but it was pretty intuitive once we got things rolling Figuring out how we were going to make the bird fly on its own We had to simplify the game by keeping the pipes at a constant height Wanted to do different types of math questions and couldn’t find a database of premade questions, so we had to generate our own